-I’m speaking specifically to motherhood, as I feel the life of a mother is a place where the greatest tension between nurturing others and nurturing Self shows up.
-I don’t know about you, but I certainly crash-landed in to motherhood and as I was picking up the pieces, I began to feel outraged at how I’d internalised ‘self-sacrifice’ as a marker of good motherhood.
+I’m speaking specifically to motherhood, as I feel the life of a mother is a place where the greatest tension between nurturing others and nurturing Self-shows up.
+I don’t know about you, but I certainly crash-landed into motherhood and as I was picking up the pieces, I began to feel outraged at how I’d internalised ‘self-sacrifice’ as a marker of good motherhood.

-The 20th century city-livin’ mama, with the career and the kids, is told she ‘has it all’.
-As women we are now ‘liberated’ to work, have children AND run our households (though we still earn less than men.)
+The 20th-century city-livin’ mama, with the career and the kids, is told she ‘has it all’.
+As women, we are now ‘liberated’ to work, have children AND run our households (though we still earn less than men.)
 We’re told it’s a vast improvement to the 1960s when a Gallup Poll revealed that a whopping 78% of Australians opposed mothers of young children entering the workforce.
 The problem is now that we really are DOING it all and we’re maxed out.
 A recent study showed the average mother has 17 minutes a day to herself.
 This is appalling, wildly unsustainable and precisely why authentic self-care is radical!

 It’s time to turn the tide on the old idea that a ‘good mother self-sacrifices’.
-It’s matter of urgency that we reclaim our sovereignty and cultivate a heart-felt, guilt-free commitment to our own self-care and self-actualisation.
+It’s matter of urgency that we reclaim our sovereignty and cultivate a heartfelt, guilt-free commitment to our own self-care and self-actualisation.

 So how might we do that?
 We all start from different places so I’m offering 4 general ideas to help get your self-care revolution started.

-Salon pamper-packages, mummy boot camps and green juice cleanses are not the limit of self-care.
-In fact, if it’s a self-care revolution we’re after we need to be weary of the kind of self-care sold to women wrapped up in the beauty myth.
+Salon pamper-packages, mummy boot camps and green juice cleanses are not the limits of self-care.
+In fact, if it’s a self-care revolution we’re after we need to be wary of the kind of self-care sold to women wrapped up in the beauty myth.
 Get out your journal and write.
 Write about how you are feeling… physically, mentally, and emotionally.
 Use colour if that speaks to your soul.
 Ask yourself: How can I nourish myself?
 What lights me up?
 What replenishes me?
 Radical reflection fuels radical self-care.

 Take a look at all the things you do.
 Ask yourself what can be handed over and what can you let go of entirely.
 This is about doing less, learning how to say “no” and freeing up more space for you.
 You’re the leader in your own radical self-care revolution, it’s time to speak up, show the way, educate your village and hand stuff over!